monie-is-coding/CSC325ClassProject/README.md

 # Personal Online Portfolio

 Welcome to my personal online portfolio!
-This project showcases my work, technical skills, and accomplishments in the world of AI, Cybersecurity and Resarch.
+This project showcases my work, technical skills, and accomplishments in the world of AI, Cybersecurity and Research.
 The portfolio includes details about me, the projects I’ve worked on, and ways for potential employers to get in touch.

 ## Table of Contents